 The extent of margin of safety depends on investor preference and the type of investment he chooses.
-Some of the various scenarios an investor may find interest with widespread of margin are:
+Some of the various scenarios an investor may find interest in with a substantial spread of margin are:

-- Deep value investing – buying stocks in seriously undervalued businesses.
+Deep value investing – Buying stocks in seriously undervalued businesses.
 The main goal is to search for significant mismatches between current stock prices and the intrinsic value of these stocks.
-This kind of investing requires a large amount of margin to invest with and takes lots of guts, as it is risky.
+Such type of investing requires a large amount of margin to invest with and takes lots of guts, as it is risky.

-- Growth at reasonable price investing – choosing companies that have positive growth trading rates which are somehow below the intrinsic value.
+Growth at reasonable price investing – Choosing companies with positive growth trading rates that are somehow below the intrinsic value.

-Learn more about the use of the margin of safety in these contexts:
+Thank you for reading CFI’s guide to the Margin of Safety Formula.
+Learn more about using margin of safety in these contexts: